-- It was not possible to see direct measures or key performance indicators (KPIs) closely linked to these strategic objectives and how corrective actions and reviewing of strategic plans take place or how the strategic objectives are translated to medium- and short-term objectives. - As the PRME champions of East Med sustainability, it would suggest that the academic offer would reflect more this position as a golden thread that underpins teaching and learning. - Stakeholders have advised that they give advice rather than participate in the design of programmes.
+- The mission and vision of the department exists but is not publicly available on the home page of the department and should be made more visible. - It was not possible to see direct measures or key performance indicators (KPIs) closely linked to these strategic objectives and how corrective actions and reviewing of strategic plans take place or how the strategic objectives are translated to medium- and short-term objectives. - Despite the strong engagement with professional accounting bodies, stakeholders have advised that they give advice rather than participate in the design of programmes.
 Many of them operate in Athens and have deep knowledge of the Greek context.
 The School is currently in the process of setting up an international advisory board for the UNIC Athens programmes.
 We recommend designing a structured routine for the incorporation of stakeholder input also at the department and programme level, with regular meeting and formalized processes for feeding stakeholder inputs into programme design and revision.